The Bankrate promise

 “When forced to make a choice, people support their own children first.
 They’ll put themselves last,” says Merl Baker, a partner at NMG Consulting, a financial consulting firm.
 “They’re reconciled to working longer than they planned or expected to.
 Or they accept a lower quality of life.
 It’s pretty powerful.”

 If you’re determined to help your child and money will be tight, look for compromises that may have less impact on your nest egg, such as sending your child to a local, in-state school instead of an expensive private or out-of-state college.

 The cost of health care seems to go only higher year after year, and we’re living longer and longer.
 Those are two reasons that long-term care insurance is the preferred choice for many consumers.

-AARP reports that the average cost of a long-term-care policy runs about $2,700 a year, citing data from industry research firm LifePlans.
 That’s not cheap, but it’s much cheaper to begin a policy early rather than later.
 If you wait until you’re near retirement, you may not be able to obtain affordable coverage or coverage that meets your needs.

-7. Work with a financial adviser
+7. Work with a financial advisor

 In short, they’ll be able to help you get your financial house in order while you still have enough time to achieve your goals.